Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 HERTSMI-2 values of less than 10 are considered safe.
 The five mold species measured are Aspergilus Penicilloides, Aspergillus Versicolor, Chaetomium Globosum, Stachybotrys Chartarum and Wallemia Sebi.

 Mold can generate neurotoxins harmful to human life.
 Killing mold alone will not degrade the toxins already generated.
 It is essential to remove both the mold and the toxins it has generated.
 Mold can grow inside and outdoors, it just needs moisture and a porous surface on which to grow.
-Indoors this includes ceiling tiles, carpet and cellulose building materials like wood or fiberboard.
+Indoors this includes surfaces such as ceiling tiles, carpet and cellulose building materials like wood or fiberboard.
 If there is mold in your HVAC system, you may require the help from a team of professionals.
 Professional help may also be required if the mold has penetrated the wood structure of your house or the carpet to the point that it needs to be replaced.

 An ozone generator can be used to kill interior mold (and anything living).
 Ozone molecules have three oxygen atoms (O3), unlike the oxygen in the air that gives life to the planet (O2).
 Ozone is powerful because the extra oxygen atom can easily escape and react with living tissue.
 An ozone generator is not to be used while a house is inhabited as the ozone can harm lung tissue, pets and even plants.
 Ozone is highly reactive and will kill mold, remove organic compounds from the air and eliminate odors.